grafana/grafana-infinity-datasource/docs/sources/xml.md

     - oss
     - enterprise
     - grafana cloud
-weight: 304
+weight: 24
 ---

-# Visualizing XML data using Infinity
+# Visualizing XML data

 In the below example, we are going to see how to use xml response in grafana